Harry-maxy/whale-radar-ai/README.md

 </div>

-A real-time whale and insider wallet detection system for Pump.fun tokens on Solana.
+Whale Radar is an onchain surveillance tool detecting whale and insider activity on Pump.fun in real time, with analytics and access powered by x402 protocol.

 ## Features